nozsavsev/backy/Readme.md

 	  "password": "password"
 }
 ```
-would give you elevated user with `manageUsers` permission
+would give you an elevated user with `manageUsers` permission

 `jane.doe@example.com` with the same password gives you a regular user